 King John died in 1216.
 He had contracted dysentery in King’s Lynn in September 1216.
 With Alexander II invading England from the north and rebellious barons allied with Prince Louis (later Louis VIII of France) in the south, it was an increasing tense situation for John.
 England was in the grips of a civil war.

 From King’s Lynn he travelled across the Wash.
 According to the contemporary English chronicler, Roger of Wendover, the ill king was reported to be travelling with the treasury of England.
 The crossing of this tidal estuary was poorly judged.
 It is said a significant part of the treasury on pack horses was lost as they were sucked into whirlpools and quicksand.
 This treasury supposedly included the Crown Jewels.
+However, caution needs to be taken the only evidence we have is that this is reported in a chronicle.

 King John died of his illness at Newark Castle on the 19th October 1216.
 There were rumours of him being poisoned.
 Chroniclers are interesting in what they put forward in Medieval England as facts.
 One condition that is written about is a ‘surfeit’.
 When a person is weak, they can die of a surfeit.
 Henry 1st of England had succumbed to of a surfeit of lampreys (an eel-like creature with a sucking mouth) and John was reported to have died of a surfeit of peaches.